JDM: Japanese Drift Master – What We Know So Far

 Will the game have cross-platform play?

-As the game is currently only announced for PC, cross-platform play won’t be available yet.
+As the game is currently only confirmed for PC, cross-platform play won’t be available yet.